Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

   <details class="project-item social memory">
     <summary>Self-Prioritization Effects on Nonspatial Working Memory</summary>
     <p>Self-prioritization effect (SPE) refers to the tendency to process self-associated items more quickly and accurately.
 Although extensive studies have demonstrated the SPE on perception, findings regarding its effects on working memory (WM) remain inconsistent.
-Some studies reported improved WM speed and accuracy for self-associated items (Yin et al., 2019; Yin et al., 2019: Yin &amp; Chen, 2024), while others failed to find such an effect (Constable et al., 2019).
-Investigating the SPE on WM is important for understanding egocentric biases in cognition, since maintaining and evaluating information in WM is fundamental to decision-making and cognitive control (Baddeley, 2003; D’Esposito &amp; Postle, 2015). <br>The current study examined the SPE on shape-based WM across two experiments.
+Some studies reported improved WM speed and accuracy for self-associated items (Yin et al., 2019; Yin et al., 2019; Yin &amp; Chen, 2024), while others failed to find such an effect (Constable et al., 2019). <br>The current study examined the SPE on shape-based WM across two experiments.
 Participants associated themselves and others with specific colors and completed a delayed matched-to-sample task
     <a href="/data/analyzeSPE8VCS1.html" target="_blank" class="project-link">(Experiment 1)</a> or a reproduction task
-    <a href="/data/analyzeSPE8VCS2.html" target="_blank" class="project-link">(Experiment 2)</a> for the shapes of objects presented in each color.
-Results revealed no difference in WM responses for shapes between the self and other conditions, but WM responses for colors were faster in the self condition than in the other.
-Therefore, the current study limits the scope of self-prioritization to self-associated features, rather than to entire objects that contain those features.</p>
+    <a href="/data/analyzeSPE8VCS2.html" target="_blank" class="project-link">(Experiment 2)</a>.
+Results revealed that WM responses for colors were faster in the self condition than in the other, though no shape differences emerged.</p>
   </details>

   <details class="project-item memory">